There are two types of protection used in climbing:

 - Active protection: Gear with moving parts.

-Nuts come in a range of sizes and most nuts are color coded for quick identification.
-Nuts are designed to be wedged into cracks, getting caught at the narrow end of the crack.
+Nuts come in a range of sizes and most nuts are colour coded for quick identification.
+To keep it simple, nuts are designed to be wedged into constrictions in the rock, getting caught at the narrow end of the crack.

 Curved Aluminium Nuts (standard)